7 Steps to Building A Security Operations Center (SOC)

 How to Build a Security Operations Center with Limited Resources

 Building a SOC is a huge endeavor that often causes management to balk at the price of implementation.
 The best way to ensure that any SOC investment is money well spent is to engage with a SIEM partner like LogRhythm.
-To provide additional guidance on how to build and budget for a SOC, check out our free white paper download, How to Build a SOC with Limited Resources
+To provide additional guidance on how to build and budget for a SOC, check out our free white paper download, How to Build a Security Operations Center with Limited Resources

 In this SOC white paper we outline additional aspects to building a SOC on a budget.
 You’ll learn: